mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Desktop TrapFocus (`TrapFocusProp`)

-- The `TrapFocusProps` prop has been replaced by a `desktopTrapFocus` component slots props:
+- The `TrapFocusProps` prop has been replaced by a `desktopTrapFocus` component slot props:

   ```diff
    <DatePicker